 The drug of choice is Artemisinin Combination Therapy (ACT) for malaria caused by Plasmodium falciparum, along with primaquine.
 The National Programme in India recommends artesunate, sulfadoxine and pyrimethamine as part of ACT.
 Malaria caused by P. vivax is treated with Chloroquine.

 The infection can worsen and become fatal if not treated immediately.
-Complication include:
+Complication includes:

-- Anaemia – Once red blood cells become ineffective in carrying oxygen, it leads to weakness and drowsiness.
+- Anaemia– Once red blood cells become ineffective in carrying oxygen, it leads to weakness and drowsiness.
+(Also read about signs and symptoms of Anemia during Pregnancy)

 - Complications in pregnant women – The effects of malaria infection are more severe in pregnant women.

-How can the disorder be prevented from happening or recurring?
+How can the disease be prevented from happening or recurring?

 - Prevention of mosquito bites through insect repellents, nets